-KSI LKS2 UKS2 KSI History National Curriculum: KS2 History National Curriculum: KS2 History National Curriculum: Children can: • identify things in the past that have shaped their lives today Children can: note key changes over a period of time and be able to give reasons for those changes explain how people and events in the past have influenced life today Suggest causes and consequences of some of the main events and changes in history Children can: identify and note connections, contrasts and trends over time in the everyday lives of people examine causes and results of great events and the impact these had on people
+CAUSE AND CONSEQUENCE KSI LKS2 UKS2 KSI History National Curriculum: KS2 History National Curriculum: KS2 History National Curriculum: Children can: • identify things in the past that have shaped their lives today Children can: note key changes over a period of time and be able to give reasons for those changes explain how people and events in the past have influenced life today Suggest causes and consequences of some of the main events and changes in history Children can: identify and note connections, contrasts and trends over time in the everyday lives of people examine causes and results of great events and the impact these had on people

-INVESTIGATE AND INTERPRET KSI LKS2 KSI History National Curriculum: KS2 History National Curriculum: KS2 History National Children can: talk, write and draw about things from the past use historical vocabulary to retell simple stories about the past Use artefacts, pictures, stories, online sources and databases to find out about the past Observe or handle evidence to ask questions and find answers to questions about the past Ask questions such as: What was it like for people?
+INVESTIGATE AND INTERPRET KSI LKS2 UKS2 KSI History National Curriculum: KS2 History National Curriculum: KS2 History National Curriculum: Children can: talk, write and draw about things from the past use historical vocabulary to retell simple stories about the past Use artefacts, pictures, stories, online sources and databases to find out about the past Observe or handle evidence to ask questions and find answers to questions about the past Ask questions such as: What was it like for people?
 What happened?
-How long ago? identify some of the different ways the past has been represented Children can: present, communicate and organise ideas about the past (examples include: models, drama role play and different genres of writing including letters, recounts, poems, adverts, diaries, posters and guides) start to present ideas based on their own research about a studied period use evidence to ask questions and find answers to questions about the past use more than one source of evidence for historical enquiry in order to gain a more accurate understanding of history describe different accounts of a historical event, explaining some of the reasons why the accounts may differ Children can: present, communusing different genistructions, accordinguides, posters, n plan and present the studied period use and select so information about understand that answer to question al Curriculum:
+How long ago? identify some of the different ways the past has been represented Children can: present, communicate and organise ideas about the past (examples include: models, drama role play and different genres of writing including letters, recounts, poems, adverts, diaries, posters and guides) start to present ideas based on their own research about a studied period use evidence to ask questions and find answers to questions about the past use more than one source of evidence for historical enquiry in order to gain a more accurate understanding of history describe different accounts of a historical event, explaining some of the reasons why the accounts may differ Children can: present, communicate and organise ideas from the past using different genres of writing (examples include: instructions, accounts, diaries, letters, information/travel guides, posters, news reports) plan and present a self-directed project or research about the studied period use and select sources of evidence to deduce information about the past giving reasons for choice understand that no single source of evidence gives the full answer to questions about the past